prismofeverything/gaia/README.md

 Commands are the base level operations that can be run, specifically: command line programs in a given docker container image.
 Once defined, a Command can be invoked any number of times with a new set of vars, inputs, and outputs.

-If you call this method with an empty or absent array argument, it will return all Commands in the named workflow.
+If you call this method with an empty or absent array argument, it will just return the Commands in the named workflow.

 ```
 flow.command('biostream')